faustomilletari/CFCM-2D/README.md

 # CFCM
 This repository contains a publicly available version of
 CFCM: segmentation via Coarse to Fine Context Memory, a paper accepted at MICCAI 2018 for presentation.
+An arXiv version of the paper is available here: https://arxiv.org/abs/1806.01413

 In this repository we provide only training/validation code.
 In the future it will be possibile to use CFCM to obtain predictions on the Montgomery XRay lung dataset over the cloud